zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ![Reliable Messaging Worker Illustration](/docs/2025-01-02-reliable-messaging-workers-rule-of-thumbs/illustration.webp)

-In the realm of distributed systems, especially when working with messaging patterns, workers play a crucial role on asynchronous processing.
-These unsung heroes handle messages in background, so that web server can response or acknowledge the client immediately.
-But what happens when things go out of order?
-Awkward Database states in case of third party downtime?
-Lossing messages in case of failure consumption?
-Manually updating your database records and hitting third party to recover the process?

-This post dives into the essential properties every reliable messaging worker should have, sprinkled with practical tips to keep your system reliable.
-I applied these rule of thumbs in several Xendit teams, and we had almost zero issues, and make developers life happy! (a.k.a. no more firefighting stuck messages/transactions manually)
+In distributed systems, especially with messaging patterns, workers often operate in the background, ensuring web servers can respond to clients without delay.
+But here's the real question:

+> What happens when things go wrong❓❓

+Here are some common pain points:

+- 💾 Awkward database states during third-party downtime.
+- 🛑 Lost messages when consumption fails.
+- 🔧 Manual recovery efforts, like updating records and retrying third-party calls.

+Think of workers as a courier service 📦 : a great courier doesn’t just drop off packages and hope for the best.
+They ensure every delivery is successful, retry if there’s an issue, and notify you when something goes wrong.
+Reliable workers follow the same principles—ensuring every message is handled, even in the face of failure.

+In this post, I’ll share the rule of thumbs and practical tips I’ve used with Xendit teams to build dependable workers.
+The result?

+- ✅ Nearly zero message issues.
+- 🔥 No more firefighting stuck processes manually.
+- 🎉 Happier developers.

+Want to level up your messaging workers?
+Let’s dive in! 🚀
 ---

 * toc